Plant Turnaround Services

 Safety is an important concern during a plant turnaround, especially during the closeout and start-up phase.
 This particular time period is crucial as companies are looking to resume operations as quickly as possible.
 Crews may become complacent due to the long hours or cut a few corners in the inspection process to expedite approvals to start the plant back up.
 What you gain in reduced downtime, you lose exponentially due to higher injury and accident risks.
 Increasing those kinds of metrics isn’t worth any degree of improved downtime.

-Commercial Construction Inc. has decades of experience in plant turnaround service and has a long history of successfully completing critical shutdowns and outages under its belt.
-Commercial Construction Inc. will do all the heavy lifting by performing the initial preconstruction assessments, planning out the needs and goals of the turnaround, managing the subcontractors needed, and overseeing the execution of the plant turnaround.
+CCI Industrial Constructors has decades of experience in plant turnaround service and has a long history of successfully completing critical shutdowns and outages under its belt.
+CCI Industrial Constructors will do all the heavy lifting by performing the initial preconstruction assessments, planning out the needs and goals of the turnaround, managing the subcontractors needed, and overseeing the execution of the plant turnaround.